dylan366/TALIT_Final_Project/Telecommunications/Radio/radio_2_how_it_works.md

-## How it works
+## How It Works
-A radio only needs two things: A transmitter and a receiver.
-A transmittor creates radio waves and encodes them with the data we want to send, for example a song.
-The receiver catches these waves and decodes the information.
-The receiver is then connected to an output device which can then show us the message in the waves.
-Some output devices include loudspeakers, headphones or screens.
-This is of course worded very simply and we will go into more detail later.
-To understand how a radio works, I will explain both the transmitter and receiver seperately in two seperate pages.
-Like that I will also combine the theory with the calculations behind it, as seperating these two would overcomplicate things.
-But first, I will give a quick introduction to radio waves.

-A radio uses, as the name suggests, radio waves to communicate.
-Radio waves are waves within the electromagnetic spectrum, just like x-xray waves in medical devices, gamma waves in radiation, or visible light waves, which allow us to see the world.
-That's right, light, how we see it, is on the exact spectrum as the waves used during a phone call.
-Had our eyes evolved differently, we could see these radio waves too.
-But our eyes can only detect waves with the wavelength between 380 to 700 nanometres.
-Radiowaves have the wave length of many metres and reach much further, but therefore can't be detected by such a fragile organ like the human eye.

-These radio waves get manipulated, either by constantly changing the frequency or by constantly changing the amplitude of the wave, to send information.
-We will look at this system right now, but we will keep it at a basic level, as the radio I built could only send morse-code anyway, and could barely send louder things like my voice.
+A radio system only needs two essential parts: a transmitter and a receiver.
+- The transmitter creates radio waves and encodes them with the data we want to send — for example, spoken words or Morse code.
+- The receiver captures those waves and decodes the information.
+- The decoded signal is then sent to an output device such as a loudspeaker, headphones, or even a screen.
+-
+This is a very simplified view — we’ll dive into the details later.
+For now, let’s start with the basics of radio waves themselves.

+As the name suggests, radios use radio waves to communicate.
+Radio waves are part of the electromagnetic spectrum, the same family of waves that includes X-rays (used in medical imaging), gamma rays (from radioactive sources), infrared light (heat), and visible light (what our eyes can detect).
+In fact, visible light is just another kind of electromagnetic wave, but with much shorter wavelengths - between about 380 and 700 nanometres.
+Radio waves have much longer wavelengths, sometimes many meters long.
+Because of that, they can travel much farther than visible light, but our eyes can’t detect them.
+If our vision were tuned differently, we might literally see radio broadcasts around us.

+On their own, plain radio waves don’t carry useful information, they’re just a wave in the electromagnetic field.
+To send data, we have to modulate them, that is, change some property of the wave in a controlled way.
+There are two main approaches:
+- Amplitude Modulation (AM): The height (amplitude) of the wave is varied while the frequency stays constant.
+- Frequency Modulation (FM): The frequency of the wave changes while the amplitude stays constant.

+The names "AM radio" and "FM radio" come from these methods.
+In this project, we’ll focus on AM, because it’s simpler to build with basic components.
+My homemade radio could only transmit Morse code reliably, and only faintly transmit louder sounds like blowing into a microphone.

 ## Radio transmission
 The radio transmitter is the part of a radio system that does the following things: